FileGoneIsBack/ChatApp/README.md

 # ChatApp
- Chat app in golang, jquary, sqlite, using websockets, apis, and WebRTC
+ Chat app in golang, jQuery, sqlite, using websockets, apis, and WebRTC